The Cathedral of Santiago de Compostela – 6 Things To Know

 The Cathedral of Santiago de Compostela is an iconic symbol of the city of Santiago and the final point for many pilgrims walking or cycling the Camino de Santiago.

-Over the centuries, thousands of pilgrims from all over the world have made their way to the Cathedral of Santiago de Compostela in Galicia, North West of Spain.
+Over the centuries, thousands of pilgrims worldwide have travelled to the Cathedral of Santiago de Compostela in Galicia, North West of Spain.
 The pilgrims’ routes are the Camino de Santiago and the Way of St James.

 cathedral of santiago de compostela catedral de santiago camino de santiago caminoways